chuongtang/SolidityTODOlist/README.md

-# To run this Dapp"
+# To run this Dapp
-1. Ensure to all tools are installed on your machine (Ganache, Truffle, Metamask )
+1. Ensure all required tools are installed on your machine (Ganache, Truffle, Metamask )
 2. Run `Ganache` to start the local blockchain on your machine.
 3. Clone this repo and run `npm install`
 4. Deploy smart contract to your local blockchain by running: